-• Educational services, health care, and social assistance is projected to be the fastest projection period.
-Local government will lead the way with 1, 100 over the ten years.
+• Educational services, health care, and social assistance is projected to be the projection period.

-• Government is expected to add 1,500 jobs, while growing 8.4 percent over the projection period.
+Government is expected to add 2,100 jobs, while growing 11.7 percent over the

-• Retail trade is expected to add 1,200 jobs while growing 15.6 percent over the new jobs in this time period.
-While traditionally agriculture (farm) has been the primary industry in the county, it is expected to grow at a rate of 4.9 percent.
+Retail trade is expected to add 1,000 jobs while growing 12.3 percent over the industry in the county and is expected to grow at a rate of 4.9 percent.
 Actual industry projections are listed below.

-It is estimated that nonfarm industries will grow at a rate of 13.8 percent for a total of 6,800
+It is estimated that nonfarm industries will grow at a rate of 13.8 percent for a total of